 During the boom, for 2006 – 2009, most banks would finance non-residents with good credit ratings in the U.S. This has now changed.
 The few banks still giving out mortgages to non-residents make you go through a lot of red tape.
 The route to mortgages or financing in Costa Rica for both residents and non-residents is much more arduous than in the U.S. and Europe.
 While it is not fun for those seeking credit, Costa Ricans can feel fortunate that the bank failures plaguing other countries have not surfaced here as much.

 While credit is tight as of January 2009 due to the global crisis, we have reason to believe that Costa Rica credit will loosen up as soon as the worldwide financial system is more confident.
-Real estate developers who are selling their products to the local residents find no problem getting a mortgage for their buyers, though most purchases are in the lower price ranges.
+Real estate developers who are selling their products to the local residents find no problem getting a mortgage for their local buyers, though most purchases are in the lower price ranges.

-More sellers are now offering short term owner financing to their buyers.
+More sellers are now offering short-term owner financing to their buyers.
 Many will lend at the same interest rates as the banks offer.
 You can make a sizable down payment (50% to 70%) and get 2 or 3 years on the remainder.
-In the meantime you begin the process of getting residency and then pay off the owner’s loan with the mortgage you get as a resident.
+In the meantime, you begin the process of getting residency and then pay off the owner’s loan with the mortgage you get as a resident.

-Another option would be a hard loan, but these have interest rates between 14 – 20%, few buyers would get themselves stuck in in huge monthly payments.
+Another option would be a hard loan, but these have interest rates between 14 – 20%, few buyers would get themselves stuck in huge monthly payments.

 Appraisals in Costa Rica – Loan amounts

-Each bank has their own appraisers that they work with.
+Each bank has its own appraisers that they work with.
 Some banks won’t send the appraiser until the loan is pre-approved; others need the appraisal before they consider the loan.
 Because property values in Costa Rica are not as standardized and we don’t have CMA’s, one thing that can happen is the appraised value is lower than the market value of the property.

 The appraiser won’t factor in features that make a home worth more on the market.
 Things like a panoramic view or state-of-the-art gourmet kitchen increase a home’s value significantly in the market, but sometimes not in the appraisal.